pvdabeel/prolog/Documentation/Handbook/13-doc-output.md

 # Output and Visualization

-After the prover completes and the planner produces a parallel plan, the next step is to present the result to the user.
+After the prover completes and the ordering pass produces a parallel plan, the next step is to present the result to the user.
 This happens before any building — even a `--pretend` run produces the full plan output.  portage-ng offers several output formats: a colour-coded